mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasFederatedAuthSpec defines the desired state of AtlasFederatedAuth.
+AtlasFederatedAuthSpec defines the target state of AtlasFederatedAuth.

 <table>
     <thead>